provostprovost/tyto/README.md

 Tyto?
 -----
-The genus Tyto includes all barn owls (family Tytonidae) except for the bay owls (subfamily Phodilinae, genus Phodilus) - that is, the true barn owls, the grass owls and the masked owls collectively making up the subfamily Tytoninae.
+Tyto is the genus name for barn owls.
 Credit for the name goes to Ifu Aniemeka.